 >Download the Comprehensive Think Brick Cleaning Manual

 When paving around swimming pools, Bullnose pavers are recommended for use as pool edging.
 Paving should be protected from salt water with a suitable sealer to a minimum width of 2 metres from the pool edge.
 Midland Brick recommends sealing both sides of the bullnose paver prior to installation, for best performance.
 For a suitable sealer please consult with a sealer manufacturer for expert advice.
 Sealers should be renewed periodically as recommended by the sealer manufacturer.
 When clay or masonry product is subjected to severe salt attack situations, some deterioration may occur over time.

-Do you sell sealers?
+Do you sell sealers for pavers?

 My pavers vary slightly in colour.
 Is this normal?

 Whilst every effort is made to supply pavers consistent with examples, variation will occur naturally within a production run and with each production run of pavers.
 When ordering pavers, we recommend they are all delivered at the same time to ensure colour consistency, as colours will vary within and between batches.
 For the best colour results, Midland Brick recommend that you blend your pavers from various packs as you lay.